Lecture Recording Policy

 • No: Using Ad-hoc recording

-The policy states that Schools will notify students which of their lectures will be recorded and of any lecture recording arrangement changes (Section 2.4 and 2.5).
-You may wish to use these slides to communicate your choices.
+The policy states that Schools will notify students which of their lectures will be recorded and of any lecture recording arrangement changes (Sections 2.4 and 2.5).

 The policy covers permitted and prohibited uses of the recordings; standards and responsibilities for providing the service; accessibility; rights in the recordings; use of third-party copyright materials; security and retention of recordings.